touchmetender/ocr_app/README.md

 This project utilizes the following technologies:

 - **Tesseract OCR**: [GitHub](https://github.com/tesseract-ocr/tesseract) for optical character recognition.
 - **ChatGPT**: AI model for processing and improving text interpretation.
+(AND ALL THE CODES WRITTEN)
 - **Electron**: [ElectronJS](https://electronjs.org/) for creating the cross-platform desktop app framework.